West Palm Beach Christian Convention Center

 The facility was sold in the late 1990s to the Watchtower Bible and Tract Society, Inc., the main legal entity used by the Jehovah's Witnesses.
 The building and grounds were renovated and the name was changed to West Palm Beach Christian Convention Center and is now used only for their assemblies and conventions.

+Concerts

+The Grateful Dead played one concert at the Auditorium, on September 11, 1982.